Refugees from Ukraine

 Working and Living allowance

-Are you going to do paid work?
+Have you found a paid job?
 Then you must submit your changes for your living allowance.
-This will stop on the first day of the following month.
-Relatives and children living with you will then continue to receive living allowance.
+This final support will end on the first day of the following month.
+The living allowance for the entire family will end if an adult (18+) starts doing paid work.

 This also applies if an adult receives a benefit.
 For example, for unemployment or incapacity for work.
 We can only deviate from this in very special situations.
-Then email leefgeldoekraine@utrecht.nl.
+If this is the case, please email leefgeldoekraine@utrecht.nl.

 Education, Studies and Childcare